Verify Station Wiring and Voltage

 1. With the station powered on:

-Make note if the station shows as power shared under the station name in the upper middle of the display screen.
+Make note if the station shows as power shared under the station name in the top title bar of the display screen.

 Power sharing No Power sharing